 The celebration of one of the most celebrated festivals of Nepal also falls during autumn.
 Dashain celebrates the win of good over evil.
 Families get together, and the red tika of blessing on people’s forehead is a common occurrence.

 Following Dashain is the festival of lights, Tihar.
 At night, the whole country lights up with colorful lights as Tihar is celebrated with a blast.
 People sing and dance to celebrate the thrilling festival with excitement.
 Chhath also falls around the corner as people worship the sun.

 Things to Do

-The temperature is warmer than other seasons, so it is the best time for high-altitude treks.
-From long high altitude treks in the mountain regions to short treks in the hills, you can enjoy all kinds of trekking activities during this season.
+The temperature is warmer than in other seasons, so it is the best time for high-altitude treks.
+From long high-altitude treks in the mountain regions to short treks in the hills, you can enjoy all kinds of trekking activities during this season.
 Off-beaten treks are easier to summit during autumn as there are lesser chances of rainfall.

 You can also enjoy one-day hikes around Kathmandu Valley.
 Everest Base Camp Trek and Annapurna Base Camp Trek are the most famous mountain treks in autumn.

 Short one-day hikes around Kathmandu are also really popular during autumn.
-These one-day hikes include Kakani hike, Phulchowki hike, Nagarkot hike, Sundarijal hike, Shivapuri hike, Namobuddha hike, among others.
+These one-day hikes include the Kakani hike, Phulchowki hike, Nagarkot hike, Sundarijal hike, Shivapuri hike, and Namobuddha hike, among others.